duff2013/ulptool/README.md

 ============
 While almost a complete solution to programing the ULP coprocessor in assembly, there are currently a few limitations.
 Once I fix these, I'll remove them from this list.

-1. No Windows support - {Tested and works with Windows 7}.
+1. Not tested with Windows or Linux yet.
-2. Linux might or might not work - {Tested and works with Ubuntu Linux}.
-3. Only one ulp assembly file (.s) can be used currently - {multiple files should work now}.
-4. Errors can be non-informative.
+2. Errors can be non-informative.
-5. Probably more that I can't think of now...
+3. Probably more that I can't think of now...